ronp001/hygen-create/README.md

 ```

 You may have noticed that to run this we used `npm run hola` rather than `npm run hello`.
-This is because `package.json` create by the `greeter generator` looks like this:
+This is because `package.json` created by the `greeter generator` looks like this:

 ```json
 {